Morar: Later history

-Many houses in the area were used as training schools by the Special Operations Executive during World War II.
+Many houses in the area were covertly used as training schools for Special Operations Executive operatives preparing for missions behind enemy lines during World War II.
 The Land, Sea and Islands Centre in Arisaig has a display on the connection between SOE and the area and has published a book on the subject.

-Morar Beach served as a location in the 1983 film Local Hero.
-It was also used in filming Highlander (1986) as the location for the scene in which Ramirez and Connor race along the beach.
-In the 1995 movie, Rob Roy Morar was used as the location for one of Rob Roy's homes.
+In addition to being where Fr.
+Alexander Cameron was captured by the redcoats in 1746, Morar Beach has also served as a location in the 1983 film Local Hero.
+It was also used for filming the scene in Highlander (1986), when Ramirez (Sean Connery) and Connor MacLeod (Christopher Lambert) race along the beach.
+In the 1995 movie, Rob Roy Morar was used to film the location for Rob Roy MacGregor's thatched blackhouse.